BartVandewoestyne/tips-and-tricks/git.md

 # 2.1 Git Basics - Getting a Git Repository

-Initializing a Repository in an Existing Directory:
+To initialize a Git repository from an existing directory:

 ```
 $ cd ~/my_project
 $ git init
 ```

-Cloning an Existing Repository:
+To clone an existing repository:

 ```
 $ git clone https://github.com/libgit2/libgit2